 The adults in the room are begging him to stop talking but it’s too late.
 With a scowl on his face, Anthony turns to Dan and transforms him into a hideous Jack-in-the Box, his head bobbing up and down on a spring as his wife screams in horror.

 Anthony’s father tells him to wish it into the corn field, so the grotesque image disappears and the room returns to normal, everyone desperately trying to control their emotions so as not to upset little Anthony as he continues his reign of terror.

 Anthony’s father looks out the window and sees snow falling.
 He looks at Anthony and says, “It’s snowing outside.
-Antony, are you makin’ it snow?
+Anthony, are you makin’ it snow?
 Why that’ll ruin half the crops, ya’ know that, don’tcha, half of the crops!!!”
 Anthony looks back with a scowl and his father replies, “But, it’s good that you’re makin’ it snow, Anthony, it’s REAL good and tomorrow, tomorrow, is gonna’ be a REAL GOOD DAY!”

 A monster has moved into the White House.
 A childish, petty, vindictive, out-of-control, mentally unstable, emotionally damaged, destructive, psychopathic monster with no filter, no conscience, no discipline and no restraint.
 The weak, the ignorant and the greedy put him there.
 The weak, the ignorant and the greedy are keeping him there.